 We calculated this rating by evaluating the VPN's extra capabilities beyond the basic VPN service.
 This includes bypassing censorship, additional tools like malware blockers, and customization options like split tunneling.

-Mozilla VPN includes a basic set of additional features, which may leave some users disappointed.
-It has an ad and tracker blocker, split tunneling, and email customer support.
-The VPN’s standout feature is its fully-customizable multi-hop, a rarity among VPN services.
+Mozilla VPN includes a basic set of additional features.
+The exception is its fully-customizable multi-hop, a rarity among VPN services.
 However, there are better competitors that offer this as well as a malware blocker, GPS spoofing, and dedicated IPs.

 Additional Feature